Multirious/bevy_tween/README.md

 See changelog [here](CHANGELOG.md).

 ## Features
-- **Ergonomic and user-friendly API**: API are designed to be concise, expressive, and simple to use.
+- **Ergonomic and user-friendly API**: You can always spawn the animator manually but this crate provide APIs that abstracted over the boilerplate process.
-  Animation can be built using the combinator framework.
+  Animation can be built using the builder with function combinators.
   <details>
   <summary>Example</summary>